solid/solidproject.org/README.md

 file:///your/local/path/to/gh/solid/solidproject.org/index.html
 ```

-NOTE: please make sure to check out the `2023-redesign` branch!

 If you just want to propose small textual changes you can also create a PR through GitHub's
 online editor.